 School based at Upavon.
 Following the completion of this the Royal Air Force began to receive their new aircraft and the first to receive the new type were No. 49 Squadron based at

-Scampton, Lincolnshire, who at the time were using the Hawker Hind, during September 1938 and by the time the Second World War broke out in September 1939 ten squadrons were using the
+RAF Scampton, who at the time were using the Hawker Hind, on the 20th September 1938 and by the time the Second World War broke out in September 1939 ten squadrons were using the

 Hampden and early reconnaissance operations were completed during the same month.
 However on the 29th September eleven Hampdens were undertaking reconnaissance duties over the Heligoland